whitehaven/personalstatementbk/experience items.md

 My session focuses on micro-skills of central line placement as a springboard to build students' facility with orienting to ultrasound anatomy and pairing this to hand skills.

 I created and successively refined the didactics and realistic practice models using ballistics gel and tubing.
-Last year I added 3D printed clavicles to introduce the subclavian approach in addition to the more traditional unobstructed femoral/jugular simulation, making for a greater challenge for those interested.
+Last year I added 3D-printed clavicles to introduce the greater challenge of the subclavian approach in contrast to the traditional unobstructed femoral or jugular simulation for interested learners.

 ## Women and Childrens' Free Restaurant